jonhteper/named-ctor/README.md

 ## Using `NamedCtor` macro

-The behavior is the same as last example, but now the macro is the responsable to create both `UserValues` and `From` implementation.
+The behavior is the same as last example, but now the macro is the responsable to create both aux struct (`_User`) and `From` implementation.

 ```rust
 use named_ctor::NamedCtor;